ParallelMaths/parallel/pages/9-34-richard-feynman-superhero.md

 One of the first science books I ever read was “Surely You're Joking, Mr. Feynman!” by Richard Feynman.
 Maybe borrow it from your local library and read it over the summer.

 ::: problem id=1_1 marks=3
 __1.1__ An English poet wrote about science “unweaving the rainbow” in a poem titled “Lamia”.
 He meant that science analyses natural phenomena and thereby reduces the beauty of nature.
-Who was that foolish poet?
+Who was this misguided (but brilliant) poet, who took the opposite view from Feynman?

 * [ ] William Wordsworth
 * [x] John Keats